manthanank/generate-slug-app/README.md

 ## Features

 - Real-time slug generation as you type
+- Dark and light theme support with user preference persistence
 - Converts titles to lowercase
 - Replaces spaces and special characters with hyphens
 - Removes leading and trailing hyphens
-- Copy slug to clipboard functionality
+- One-click copy to clipboard functionality
-- Clear input fields
+- Visitor tracking with real-time counter
+- Form validation with helpful error messages
 - Fully responsive design with Tailwind CSS
-- Accessible UI with ARIA labels
+- Accessible UI with ARIA labels and semantic HTML

 ## Tech Stack